KotaHusky/powershell-scripts/Set-TimeSync-GPO/README.md

 - Some systems have **delayed synchronization (default is once every 7 days)**.
 - Using **Local GPO settings ensures permanent enforcement** of time sync policies.

+**Real-world example:**\
+In several games, I would notice the game would either run slow or fast, and thee system clock would fall behind by >10 minutes in a 30-minute span.
+This is occuring as my CMOS clock has become unreliable even after a battery swap, and for an unknown reason Windows Time Service was offline.

 ## What This Script Does:
 1. **Forces Windows Time Service (W32Time) to always start automatically**.
 2. **Applies Local Group Policy (GPO) settings via Registry**: